scottsuk0306/daily-cs-paper-report/README.md

 # daily-cs-paper-report

 Daily Computer Science Paper Report repository is inspired by [github-action-with-python](https://github.com/zzsza/github-action-with-python).
 Everyday, report will be uploaded as an issue here, containing information about today's recent papers and hot subjects.
-This project is implemented in python, and uses Github Action functionalities to open an issue automatically.
+This project is implemented in Python 3, and uses Github Action functionalities to open an issue automatically.

 ## 🙌 Contribution
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.